luizrcb/disposition-initiative/README.md

 ## How To

 1) Select all tokens you want to roll initiative.
 You don't need to create the encounter beforehand.
-2) Click tha Group Initiative button in the Token Controls menu (or press down the key shortcut `g`).
+2) Click tha Disposition Initiative button in the Token Controls menu (or press down the key shortcut `g`).

 ## Changelog